Difficult Bible Quiz about Bible Characters

 The other wife had several children, but Hannah was barren.

-She was childless and prayed endlessly in the temple to have one.
+She was childless and prayed endlessly in the temple to have a child.

-People assumed Hannah was drunk when she was praying for a son.
+People assumed Hannah was drunk when they observed her praying for a son.

 God finally granted her wish, and Samuel was born.